David Amerson: 2017

 He started in the Oakland Raiders' season-opener against the Tennessee Titans and recorded two solo tackles in a 26–16 victory.
 On September 24, 2017, Amerson made a season-high six combined tackles and defended three passes during a 10-27 loss to his former team, the Washington Redskins.
 After he suffered a foot injury in Week 7, he was unable to play for the rest of the season and missed nine consecutive games.

 On February 5, 2018, Amerson was released by the Raiders.

 Kansas City Chiefs

 On February 16, 2018, Amerson signed a one-year contract with the Kansas City Chiefs, He was released on September 1, 2018.

 Arizona Cardinals

 On November 13, 2018, Amerson was signed by the Arizona Cardinals.
 He played in six games with five starts, recording 21 tackles, two passes defensed, and one interception, which came off Russell Wilson in a Week 17 loss to the Seattle Seahawks.

 On June 13, 2019, the Cardinals released Amerson.

-Career Stats
+NFL career statistics

 Personal life

-Amerson is childhood friends with wide receiver Keenan Allen, who was also selected in the 2013 NFL Draft by the San Diego Chargers.
+Amerson is childhood friends with wide receiver Keenan Allen, who was also selected in the 2013 NFL draft by the San Diego Chargers.